noamvel/lastpaste/README.md

 ## As python project

-* It is best to have an isolated python environments [python-virtual-environments](https://realpython.com/python-virtual-environments-a-primer/).
+* It is best to have an isolated python environment [python-virtual-environments](https://realpython.com/python-virtual-environments-a-primer/).
 From project directory (latestpastes) run:

 ```
 python3 -m venv env